ejbyne/rails-instagram/README.md

 The app has a user authentication system, including the ability to sign in with Facebook.
 Uploaded pictures are stored on AWS S3.

-The live version can be viewed [here](https://henrygram.herokuapp.com).
+The live version of the app (hosted on Heroku) can be viewed [here](https://henrygram.herokuapp.com).

 ## Technologies used